TULSA, OK: LIMITED EDITION

-Pre-order now Number 50 of our Limited Special Edition collector’s copies!
+Order now Number 50 of our Limited Edition collector’s copies!

-Exactly fifty years after Larry Clark’s TULSA first came out (it was published in 1971 by Ralph Gibson through his Lustrum Press imprint), Victor d’Allant returns to Oklahoma and revisits this seminal work, one that quickly became a reference book in documentary photography.
+Exactly 100 years after the 1921 Tulsa Race Massacre and fifty years after Larry Clark’s TULSA came out (it was first published in 1971), Victor d’Allant returns to Oklahoma and revisits this seminal work, one that quickly became a reference book in documentary photography.

 A visual anthropologist born in Paris and currently living in San Francisco, Victor d’Allant interviewed all his sitters before taking his camera out.
 In this book, he shares their stories along with their pictures.
-The result: a vision of the U.S. that’s both realistic and heartbreaking.
+The result: a vision of the U.S. that can sometimes be heartbreaking, sometimes also quite hopeful.

-Pre-order now your copy.
+Order your copy now.
 This First Edition of TULSA, OK will sell out very quickly.

 PHOTOGRAPHS & TEXT